EV process and its documentation

 Subscriber Agreement and Certificate Request Form

-Once the Subscriber Agreement is well read and fully understood, and the Certificate Request Form is filled out, you need to sign both documents and send them to firstname.lastname@example.org, putting the Comodo Order ID in subject.
-You can also attach them to the reply of the Welcome Ticket received from Namecheap so that we can submit the documents and begin the validation process.
+Once the Subscriber Agreement is well read and fully understood, and the Certificate Request Form is filled out, you need to sign both documents and submit them here, putting the Sectigo Order ID in subject.